chipsalliance/firrtl/README.md

 ##### Citing Firrtl

-If you use Firrtl in a paper, please cite the following technical report, located here: https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-9.html
+If you use Firrtl in a paper, please cite the following technical report: https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-9.html
 ```
 @techreport{Li:EECS-2016-9,